sergiuwaxmann/book-app/README.md

 ## Flutter UI

 The digital technology revolutionised the reading process.
-The online book reading is a great way to enhance your knowledge on the go, reason why I built a simple concept online book reading application UI in Flutter.
+The online book reading is a great way to enhance your knowledge on the go, reason why I built a simple concept application UI for online book reading in Flutter.

 ![](assets/images/showcase.jpg)